-MUSC has 1060 active research projects involving human subjects in the biomedical, behavioral sciences, social sciences and medical economics and may encompass Phase 1 through Phase IV Medication Trials.
-These studies are conducted by one of approximately 456 active principal investigators (MD, PhD, PharmD, DDS and/or RN).
+MUSC has 1940 active research projects involving human subjects in the biomedical, behavioral sciences, social sciences and medical economics as well as Phase 1 through Phase IV medication trials.
+These studies are conducted by approximately 500 active Principal Investigators (MD, PhD, PharmD, DDS and/or RN) and 1000 study coordinators and research staff.
 Surgical studies involving innovative therapies, device trials, and organ transplantation are also conducted at MUSC.
-The MUSC Tissue Bank also serves as a repository for human samples for various research projects.
+The MUSC Tissue Bank and Biorepository serves as a repository for human samples for various research projects.